 Usually, the only physical contact you’ll have with the people interviewing you will be when you shake their hand at the start or end of the interview.
 Your handshake should be firm – not too strong with the risk of crushing their hands, but not limp and weak as this could mean you come across as unconfident and submissive.
 If you struggle with handshakes, ask a willing friend or relative if they can practice with you before the interview date.

-Was this article helpful to you?
+Was this article helpful?
 If you have any questions, additional topics or ideas for a follow-up article, please let us know in the comments below!

 Where to next?
 Find out about all our internal graduate jobs.